cabforum/forum/Bylaws.md

 At the start of a Forum, CWG or sub-group Teleconference, the following "Note Well" shall be read:

-"All participants are reminded that they must comply with the CA/Browser Forum anti-trust policy, code of conduct, and intellectual property rights agreement, which can be found in section 1.3 of the Bylaws and cabforum.org.
-Please contact the chair with any comments or concerns about these policies".
+"All participants are reminded that they must comply with the CA/Browser Forum's Bylaws, which include an antitrust policy, a code of conduct, and an intellectual property rights agreement.
+Please contact the Forum Chair with any comments or concerns about the Bylaws or these policies".

 The antitrust compliance statement or note well does not need to be re-read when it has been read during a larger-scope meeting.
 For example, if there are three consecutive meetings (Forum-level, Server Certificate Working Group, Validation Subcommittee of the Server Certificate Working Group), the "antitrust statement/note well" needs to be read only at the beginning of the Forum-level meeting.